justinmfischer/swift-array-stack-queue-extension/README.md

 var stack = [String]()

-//Word processing actions Array let actions = ["Font-Color", "Font-Size", "New-Tab", "New-Document"]
+//Word processing actions Array let actions = ["Font-Color", "Font-Size", "Font-Weight"]

 //Add each action to the Stack for action in actions {